 Changes can overwhelm us at any point in our lives which is why I choose to work with adults- from young to old.
 I counsel people experiencing a range of issues but my focus tends to be on tough experiences of change and the stuff that comes up as a result.

 Working one on one gives you the time and space to decide what you want to work on.
 The process can help you understand the experience, your feelings and losses.
 It can help you see how the change/s is shifting your relationships and the way you view and experience life.
 It can help you access and build upon your strengths, gain acceptance and ways of coping and discover a new sense of self.

-At times it may be necessary to bring partners or family members into the counselling process.
+At times, we may bring partners or family members into the counselling process.
 This is done only with the permission of the client.

 There are particular biological, environmental and psychosocial issues and changes that impact a woman's wellbeing.
 Although every female experiences the world in her own way, women have common life experiences.
 These lifespan events and transitions can lead to emotional challenges and hinder a woman becoming or maintaining her best self.

 Women experience specific issues related to relationships, career and the workplace, inequality and gender expectations, motherhood, parenting, sexuality and balancing career and family.
 Females are especially prone to eating disorders, body image struggles, low self-esteem, guilt and self-blame.
 Some mental health concerns are connected to hormonal changes and aging: puberty, pregnancy, PPD, PMDD, peri-menopause, menopause.
 Infertility, miscarriage and difficult childbirth are physical health issues that can have a serious emotional impact on a woman.
 Overwhelming stress, anxiety and depression are prevalent amongst women.
 Women are also more likely to experience trauma throughout their lives compared to men.